Augusta02/assessment_meritinc/README.md

 **Test Sample 4**

 ![assessment_meritinc](test_4.png)

+The model struggles on scenes where a single dominant class covers most of the image and contains internal visual diversity.
+For *Test Sample 3 (mIoU: 0.1605)* and *Test Sample 4 (mIoU: 0.2679)*, the ground truth is predominantly Agriculture.
+However, agricultural fields contain many different crop types, growth stages, greenhouse structures, and shadows, which look visually distinct from each other.
+With only 10 labeled points in the Agriculture region, the model sees only a fraction of this visual diversity and misclassifies many Agriculture sub-regions as Forest, Barren, or Road.

 A human labeller clicking 10 points in a large agricultural scene will naturally click on only a small sample of the visual variation present.
 The model therefore cannot learn that all of those variations belong to the same class without seeing more of them.